vedph/pythia/docs/example.md

 #### Structures

+🎯 Extract textual structures larger than tokens.

 (7) **structure parsers**:

-- `structure-parser.xml`: a general purpose filter for XML documents, used to extract a number of different structures corresponding to main text divisions (div), paragraphs, strophes, verses, and quotes.
+- `structure-parser.xml`: a general-purpose filter for XML documents, used to extract a number of different structures corresponding to main text divisions (TEI `div`), paragraphs, strophes, verses, and quotes.
 It is also used to extract a couple of "ghost" structures, i.e. text spans which are not to be indexed as such, but can be used to extract more metadata for the tokens they include.
 This happens for `persName` and `geogName`, so that we can add metadata to the corresponding word(s) telling us that they are anthroponyms or choronyms.
 This will allow us searching for tokens which are e.g. person names, or geographic names, etc. Finally, the structure parser also uses a standard structure filter (`struct-filter.standard`) to properly extract their names from the original text by stripping out rumor features (diacritics, case, etc.).

 - `structure-parser.xml-sentence`: a sentence parser.
 This relies on punctuation (and some XML tags) to determine the extent of sentences in the document.